99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 you must implement the retries on 5xx server errors Dont implement retry on 4xx client errors

+Single Tenant: A single instance of the software and SUPPORTING INFRASTRUCTURE SERVES A SINGLE CUSTOMER (Dedicated Hosts/Dedicated Instances).
+With single tenancy, each customer has his or her own independent multi-tenant database and instance of the software.
+Essentially, there is no sharing happening with this option

 AWS Directory Services (AD)

 Administrative overhead is the cost of setting up the service.
 This includes setting up users, security configs, and all the monitoring tools available.
 These questions usually differentiated themselves by having answers that would show you could setup a given task faster with a tool like cloud formation or beanstalk.
 They usually have an element of security to them as well.